Greek Roma leaders urge calm after teen shot by police dies

 The Dec 5 shooting of the 16-year-old Roma youth in Thessaloniki triggered days of often violent protests in the two cities and other parts of Greece despite repeated calls from his relatives and community leaders for protests to remain peaceful.

-“Everyone here is crying.
-It is unjust for a child to leave like this,” Antonis Tasios, secretary of the Roma community where the teenager lived, said Tuesday morning after the hospital announced the death.
-“We (feel) great pain.”
+“I call on everyone, on all of Greece, on all Roma, to remain calm above all else about this event,” said Panagiotis Sambanis, president of the Roma community of Central and Eastern Macedonia, shortly after hospital authorities announced the teenager’s death Tuesday.

-About 2,500 people were demonstrating in Thessaloniki, where the teenager lived and died, and a similar protest march was being held in Athens after student and anarchist groups called for protests following his death.
+About 2,500 people marched in Thessaloniki, where the teenager lived and died, and a similar protest was held in Athens after student and anarchist groups called for protests following his death.
 Greek media reported protesters setting tires on fire and blocking roads during rallies in several parts of the country.

+Clashes broke out at the end of the march in Thessaloniki, when a group of a few dozen protesters broke off from the demonstration, setting fire to trash dumpsters and throwing Molotov cocktails at police, who responded with tear gas.
+More limited scuffles occurred in Athens, where the protest was largely peaceful.

 Authorities have not named the teenager, but relatives have identified him as Kostas Frangoulis, who was married and had a young child.